terrancehah/whole-ios/docs/app-flow.md

 ## 5. Widget
 - **Lock Screen and Standby Mode**
-  - Display: One bilingual quote, updated daily.
+  - Display: One bilingual quote, updated daily (random from all quotes).
-  - Categories: Based on user preferences.
   - Interaction: Tap to open specific quote in app.
   - Design: Simple, clean layout for glanceable reading.